DiceHoldingsInc/DynamoDIH/README.md

 Dynamo does not support actual "DATE" objects by default, for this reason people often use epoch numbers for comparison of dates if they want to search using a ``keyConditionExpression`` by creating a secondary index on a dynamo field (*attribute*) containing an epoch date.
-We support this by helping you to build a custom **keyConditionExpression** using epoch seconds by provided custom variables.
+We support this by helping you to build a custom **keyConditionExpression** using epoch seconds by providing custom variables.

 For deltaimport these custom variables are provided for you:
 - ``dataimport.dynamo.last_index_time_epoch_sec``